What Is Hodgkin Lymphoma?

 - channels — the lymphatics or — that connect these parts

-Hodgkin lymphoma begins in the lymph nodes of the neck or chest and then spreads from one part of the lymphatic system to another.
+Hodgkin lymphoma begins in the of the neck or chest and then spreads from one part of the lymphatic system to another.

 In Hodgkin lymphoma, the tumors usually contain unique cells called Reed-Sternberg cells.
 These large cancer cells are not seen in other lymphomas.